 “Previously Hawai‘i had been the only U.S. state or Canadian province without a bivalve industry due to the failure to fully implement the plan,” she says.
 “They just announced they are going to move ahead on this, including for some areas on the Big Island, which opens the door to Hawai‘i developing a shellfish industry.”

 Haws has conducted research with an industry partner at a new shellfish hatchery in Hawaiian Paradise Park.
 The team conducted research for three years to develop methods to grow oyster larvae and microalgae under East Hawai‘i conditions that led to a $1 million investment in the hatchery.
 The company has hired seven former research employees and students.

-Additionally, the larvae and oyster seed they produce, plus the production at UH Hilo’s Pacific Aquaculture and Coastal Resources Center with UH Hilo Aquaculture Workforce Development students, helps oyster farmers in the continental Pacific Northwest who would otherwise not have enough oyster seed to stock their farms because of the impact of ocean acidification.
+The larvae and oyster seed they produce, plus the production at the aquaculture center with UH Hilo Aquaculture Workforce Development students, helps oyster farmers in the continental Pacific Northwest who would otherwise not have enough oyster seed to stock their farms because of the impact of ocean acidification.
 The project is now helping to supply farmers in Alaska, Washington, Oregon and California while at the same time continuing to develop new production methods for Hawai‘i conditions.

 Haws has authored many papers that describe the contribution of aquaculture to coastal management.
 This includes efforts in Nicaragua to develop community-based management of a threatened cockle species which has applications throughout the tropical developing world where cockles are an important fisheries resource.